ajonp/polymerfire-sample/README.md

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `polymer serve` to serve your application locally.

 ## Viewing Your Application
+Notice if it runs on 127.0.0.1 this should show error, then run localhost and you should get login redirect.

 ```
 $ polymer serve